oracle/python-oracledb/doc/src/api_manual/module.rst

     users).
 The default value is *True*.

     The ``timeout`` parameter is the length of time (in seconds) that a connection may remain idle in the pool before it is terminated.
 This applies only when the pool has more than ``min`` connections open, allowing it to shrink to the specified minimum size.
-If the value of this parameter is 0, then the connections are never terminated.
 The default value is *0* seconds.
+A value of *0* means there is no limit.

     The ``wait_timeout`` parameter is the length of time (in milliseconds) that a caller should wait when acquiring a connection from the pool with